John Cottle UCSB Earth Science

 - automatic calibration of the wavelength axis using built-in neon lamp

-This instrument is primarily used for the a range of thermobarometric and structural measurements, including:
+This instrument is primarily used for a range of thermobarometric and structural measurements, including:

 Example of combining quartz-in-garnet (QuiG) barometry (measured by Raman) with titanium-in-quartz thermometry (via EPMA) from a Himalayan schist.
-Figure courtesy of Alex Johnson
+Figure from Johnson et al., (2021).

 Examples of Raman Spectra obtained from the South Tibetan Detachment zone.
 Position of the graphite G band and D group defect bands are indicated.
 For each spectrum, the value of the mean R2 ratio (R2 = D1/[G + D1 + D2] peak area ratio) obtained after 10 decompositions is given.
 Figure from Cottle et al., (2011).